Lectio Divina – Paraclete

 In John 14:15-27 we have another image of the Holy Spirit as the Advocate…

 “If you love me, you will keep my commandments.
 And I will ask the Father, and he will give you another Advocate to be with you always, the Spirit of truth, which the world cannot accept, because it neither sees nor knows it.
 But you know it, because it remains with you, and will be in you.
 I will not leave you orphans; I will come to you.
 In a little while the world will no longer see me, but you will see me, because I live and you will live.
 On that day you will realize that I am in my Father and you are in me and I in you.
 Whoever has my commandments and observes them is the one who loves me.
 And whoever loves me will be loved by my Father, and I will love him and reveal myself to him.”
-Judas, not the Iscariot, said to him, “Master, [then] what happened that you will reveal yourself to us and not to the world?”
+Judas, not the Iscariot, but another disciple said to him, “Master, [then] what happened that you will reveal yourself to us and not to the world?”
 Jesus answered and said to him, “Whoever loves me will keep my word, and my Father will love him, and we will come to him and make our dwelling with him.
 Whoever does not love me does not keep my words; yet the word you hear is not mine but that of the Father who sent me.”

 ”I have told you this while I am with you.
 The Advocate, the holy Spirit that the Father will send in my name—he will teach you everything and remind you of all that [I] told you.
 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give it to you.
 Do not let your hearts be troubled or afraid.”

 I love the last line: do not let your hearts be troubled…do not be afraid.
-We have our God by us, with His rod and his staff he guides us.
+We have our God by us, with His rod and His staff he guides us.